safipeti/SelectList/README.md

-SelectList
+ASP.NET MVC Select List Example
 ==========

-Three simple ways to create a select list in ASP.NET MVC with Razor html helper methods.
+This small projects demonstrates three simple ways to create a select list in ASP.NET MVC on server side and how to display them with Razor html helper methods in the view.